ChristianKreuzberger/AMuSt-libdash/README.md

 ## How to use

-Please look at the <a href="https://github.com/ChristianKreuzberger/AMuSt-Simulator/">Adaptive Multimedia Streaming Simulation Framework</a> for more details.
-If you are just interested in using the libdash library, please consult the <a href="https://github.com/bitmovin/libdash">bitmovin/libdash</a> github repository.
+Please refer to the information provided at the [Adaptive Multimedia Streaming Simulation (AMuSt) Framework](https://github.com/ChristianKreuzberger/AMuSt-Simulator) github repository for more details.
+If you are just interested in using the libdash library, please consult the [bitmovin/libdash](https://github.com/bitmovin/libdash) github repository.

 ### Pre-Requesits (Todo: cleanup)